Skip to main content

 Default: Play Services (Android, NOT UnifiedPush)

-If the user doesn’t have Play Services, we recommend to fall back to UnifiedPush if available.
+If the user doesn’t have Play Services, we recommend falling back to UnifiedPush if available.

 Caution

-This default is about an FCM-only implementation of the push notifications.
-The fcm embedded distributor is handled with UnifiedPush default, and should not be used by default if the user has another distributor installed.
+This default should only be used if both UnifiedPush and FCM support are natively implemented in the app.
+The fcm embedded distributor expects that the app only supports UnifiedPush natively.
+Therefore, the embedded_fcm_distributor should not be used by default if the user has another distributor installed.

 Default: Onboarding screen

-If your application supports at least two ways to get notifications, may it be with UnifiedPush, the Play Services, or an internal connection.
+If your application supports at least two ways to get notifications — whether with UnifiedPush, the Play Services, or polling — then you should let the user choose.

-First check if there are UnifiedPush distributors installed on the system and if the Play Services are available.
+First check if there are UnifiedPush distributors and/or Play Services available.

 Then, depending on the status: